jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-20-preparation-k8s-ckad-exam-part3-configuration.markdown

 username:  4 bytes
 {% endhighlight %}

-Assuming your K8s implementation encrypts secrets using base64 (please do not do that in production) you can obtain a Secret's value in plain mode as follows:
+Assuming your K8s implementation encrypts Secrets using base64 (please do not do that in production) you can **obtain a Secret's value in plain mode** as follows:

 {% highlight shell %}
 kubectl get secret s1 -o jsonpath='{.data.username}{"\n"}' | base64 -d